flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim.md

 >
 > -- Hebrews 11:1-3 KJV

-A new paper, published in Nature, seems to speak with authority when it declares, "This skull represents a previously unknown species that is the sister taxon to Archosauriformes and which fills a major morphological gap in understanding of early archosauriform evolution."
+A new paper published in Nature seems to speak with authority when it declares, "This skull represents a previously unknown species that is the sister taxon to Archosauriformes and which fills a major morphological gap in understanding of early archosauriform evolution."

 They call this creature Teyujagua paradoxa: "Teyú Yaguá, literally meaning ‘fierce lizard’, is commonly represented as a dog-headed lizard.
 Species name derived from paradoxa, Greek meaning ‘paradoxical’, ‘unexpected’, owing to its unusual combination of plesiomorphic and derived characters."